Can Someone Else Pay Off My Debt?

 Is It Possible for Someone Else to Pay Off My Debt?

-Yes, someone else can pay off your debt, but there are considerations you must make beforehand to ensure there are no unintended consequences.
+Yes, generally speaking, it's possible for someone else to pay off your debt.
+That said, there are considerations you must make beforehand to ensure there are no unintended consequences.

 Creditor Rules